turnbullpress/tf_remote_state/README.md

 }
 ```

-See `variables.tf` for additional configurable variables.
+See `interface.tf` for additional configurable variables.

 ## License